WiiWake3101/Bharat-Intern/README.md

 # Bharat Intern - Machine Learning Intern

-This repository contains the projects developed during my internship at Bharat as a Machine Learning Engineer.
+This repository contains the projects developed during my internship at Bharat as a Machine Learning Intern.

 ## Projects